A Rocha Aotearoa NZ is actively engaged in practical community conservation work.

 Our latest initiative is the expansion of the Karioi – Maunga ki te Moana project which was inspired and developed in partnership with the Whaingaroa/Raglan community and local partners.

 Our network of local group projects offer opportunities for volunteer involvement across the country.
 Local groups are involved in a range of community conservation initiatives: wetland, native bush and stream restoration, a native tree nursery and planting projects.
-Working in partnership with other organisations these groups are focused on restoring those locally unique and special places we all love.
+Working in partnership with other organisations these groups are focused on restoring our locally unique and special places we all love.

 Our flagship project on Mt Karioi in Raglan, Waikato aims to restore biodiversity from the mountain down to the sea.